Disclosure: This post may contain affiliate links, meaning we may earn a commission if you make a purchase using our links.

 Various stories attribute the drink to Charles Gibson, the illustrator who found fame with his Gibson Girls.
 Others give credit to different people named Gibson.
 Businessmen, onion farmers, diplomats – the list is long.

 One legend has it that a businessman requested his cocktail to be nothing more than water.
 In order to make it stand apart from the martinis asked that his be garnished with a cocktail onion.
+A great way not to get too drunk during a business lunch.

 This may have helped his business dealings, but we’re glad the gibson isn’t made with just water these days.
 If you’re looking for a change up from a martini with olives but don’t want to stray too far, a gibson is an excellent alternative.
 Served up in a martini glass a gibson is an elegant drink to sip.